-Ken Murphy enters his second season at the helm of the Northern Arizona volleyball program after he was hired as the 11th head volleyball coach in Lumberjack history on July 1, 2013.
+Murphy enters his fifth season at the helm of the NAU volleyball program in 2017.
+He was hired as the 11th head volleyball coach in Lumberjack history on July 1, 2013.

 Murphy arrived at NAU after seven years at UTEP, where he was named the 2012 Conference USA Coach of the Year in his final season.
 He was the second-most tenured head coach in school history, as he completed his stint with the Miners with an overall record of 82-135, including four Conference USA Tournament appearances.
 Murphy improved the Miner program over his last two seasons, as he led UTEP to a 35-26 record with five players earning All-Conference USA honors.
 In 2012, Murphy had two student-athletes earn American Volleyball Coaches Association (AVCA) Honorable Mention All-America honors.
 It was the second and third time in school history for the program.